taylormitchell/ankify_roam/README.md

 Open Anki.
 Make sure you're on the profile you'd like to add the cards to and that you've installed the [AnkiConnect](https://github.com/FooSoft/anki-connect) add-on.

-### 4. Create Roam specific card types
+### 4. (First time only) Create Roam specific card types

-**First time only**: Run the following to create 2 new card types in anki for your Roam flashcards: 'Roam Basic' and 'Roam Cloze'
+Run the following to create 2 new card types in anki for your Roam flashcards: 'Roam Basic' and 'Roam Cloze'
 ```
 ankify_roam init
 ```